+If you chose Concrete Experts for concrete lifting and leveling in Calgary, you chose experts that only work with the best concrete leveling foam.
 Here is a step by step outline of what you can expect from your experience with Concrete Experts:

-We come to your house and identify where the pressure needs to be, in order to have the slab lifted.
+- We come to your house and identify where the pressure needs to be, in order to have the slab lifted.

-We have a 160 foot hose so that we can lift concrete even in remote areas if needed.
+- We have a 160 foot hose so that we can lift concrete even in remote areas if needed.

-There is a possible risk in rare circumstances that the cement will crack.
+- There is a possible risk in rare circumstances that the cement will crack.
 In these cases we can still level the cement slab, but the crack remains.

-It is a clean and environmentally safe repair.
+- It is a clean and environmentally safe repair.

 The traditional technology in raising concrete is called mudjacking.
 This process consists of pumping a cement and mud mixture into much larger and closer together injection holes.
-The mixture that is injected weighs 50 times what the polyurethane weighs.
+The mixture that is injected weighs 50 times what the polyurethane concrete lifting foam weighs.
 The problem this creates is that the weight of the cement causes the same problem that it was designed to fix.
-Due to the weight, it has a tenancy to further compact the ground beneath allowing the concrete slab to sink again.
+Due to the weight, it has a tendency to further compact the ground beneath allowing the concrete slab to sink again.

 Polyurethane provides an effective, long term solution to raising and leveling sunken concrete.